AvasDream/bugbounty-container/README.md

 - Add header to nuclei
 - `run-all.sh`
+- get-files
+    - script to zip all the js files and then serve them via http
 - Javascript Container:
+    - Bugs:
+        - If JS file has no Path or http/s at the beginning it is passed along. -> my.file.js
     - Current implementation:
         - only https files
         - Only full URLs from getjs are analysed.